garrettw/vitals/README.md

 **[Download Vitals using Yarn!](https://yarnpkg.com/en/package/vitals-scss)**

 Vitals makes a great addition to your Sass toolkit.
-It happily exists alongside the other libraries you already use and even expects you to use them.
+It exists solely to fill gaps that other projects do not.

 Vitals consists of a few simple Sass tools for building modern, flexible websites: an improved normalize (also available in pure CSS), shorthand systems for flexbox and grid,